mrclksr/DSBMC/README.md

 # ABOUT

-**DSBMC-Qt** is a Qt5 client for DSBMD.
+**DSBMC** is a Qt5 client for DSBMD.
 It runs in backgroud as a tray icon.
 If the user clicks the tray icon, or a USB storage device was added, or the media of a cardreader or optical storage device changed, DSBMC pops up.
 It allows you to mount, unmount, open media in a file manager, set the reading